ProjectSpammers/glib-tutorials/README.md

 - **Options:**
     - `--output <FILE>` or `-o <FILE>`: Specifies the output file path for the screen recording.
 Defaults to `capture.mkv` in the current working directory.

+**DISCLAIMER**: The `screencast` tutorial is designed to work exclusively with NVIDIA graphics cards that support CUDA for hardware-accelerated video encoding.
+This tutorial requires the `nvidia`, `nvidia-utils`, `cuda`, and related proprietary packages to be installed and fully functional on your system.
+It does not support AMD, Intel, or other integrated graphics solutions due to its reliance on NVIDIA's specific encoding capabilities.

 ## Installation and Building

 ### 1. Install Dependencies